 Step 3: Interpreting the Findings

-The RDN will share the findings of your exam with you and the health care team.
+The RDN will share the findings of your exam with you and your health care team.
 The RDN will also discuss any recent changes in your eating patterns or weight.
-Based on this assessment, the RDN may recommend further testing or make specific recommendations to meet your nutrition needs.
+Based on this assessment, further testing may be recommended.
+You also may receive specific recommendations about your nutrition needs.

 Find a Nutrition Expert